 EFFECT: Parainfluenza is a dangerous, very contagious respiratory disease.
 Symptoms include a harsh dry cough, loss of appetite, runny nose and eyes, and depression.
 If neglected, the infection causes serious damage to a dog’s respiratory system and can be fatal.

 CAUSE: Puppies and young adult dogs, or any dogs in a weakened condition are most likely to be infected with parainfluenza.
 The virus is airborne, so normal cleaning and disinfection of surfaces doesn’t always eliminate the risk of contamination.
 Chances of infection are greatest when a dog is kenneled with many other dogs.

-The Bordatella Bronchiseptica vaccine is highly recommended each year to protect your dog against the bordatella bacterial infection known as “kennel cough.”
+The Bordetella bronchiseptica vaccine is highly recommended each year to protect your dog against the Bordetella bacterial infection known as “kennel cough.”
 Many veterinarians now use an intranasal bordatella vaccine (sprayed into the dog’s nose) instead of an injection.

 Why your dog needs a rabies vaccination

 An annual rabies vaccination is required by law for every dog and puppy, beginning when the pup is four months old.
 Even if your dog lives primarily indoors, you and your dog both need protection against rabies.